included in this collection

 kope x coffee

-Coffee plantations first emerged in Hawaii in the mid 1800’s.
+Coffee plantations first emerged in Hawaiʻi in the mid 1800’s.
 From then the crop has thrived, with over 8,200 acres planted across the state.
-Here in Hawaii, more farms now grow coffee than any other crop, and we are proud to be able to source locally grown coffee for this bar.
+Here in Hawaiʻi, more farms now grow coffee than any other crop, and we are proud to be able to source locally grown coffee for this bar.
 The infusion of Hawaiian coffee (kope) into creamy dark milk chocolate and a sprinkling of crunchy cacao nibs make this the ideal chocolate breakfast bar.

 -